-To program Trion® FPGAs using the Efinity® software and programming cables, you need to install drivers.
+To program Trion[®] FPGAs using the Efinity[®] software and programming cables, you need to install drivers.

 易灵思 development boards have FTDI chips (FT232H, FT2232H, or FT4232H) to communicate with the USB port and other interfaces such as SPI, JTAG, or UART.
+Refer to the 易灵思 development kit user guide for details on installing drivers for the development board.